 Election of 1844

-As you can see from the electoral map, James K. Polk decisively beat Henry Clay to become the 11th President of the United States; Polk received 170 electoral votes to Clay’s 105 electoral votes.
+As you can see from the electoral map, James Polk decisively beat Henry Clay to become the eleventh President of the United States; Polk received 170 electoral votes to Clay’s 105 electoral votes.

 In terms of the popular vote, the race was much closer with Polk getting 49.5% to Clay’s 48.1%.

 The state of New York ended up being the deciding factor in this election with Polk winning the state albeit with around 5,000 more votes.
-Had Clay gotten New York he would’ve won the election with 141 electoral votes to Polk’s 134 as you needed 138 votes or more to win, but the factor that was the Liberty Party criticizing Clay for his muddled stances on the annexation issue is what ultimately costed him.
+Had Clay gotten New York, he would’ve won the election with 141 electoral votes to Polk’s 134 (as you needed 138 votes or more to win).
+Sadly the factor that was the Liberty Party, who criticized Clay for his muddled stances on the annexation issue is what ultimately cost him.

 Speaking of the Liberty Party, James Birney still received no electoral votes but did receive 2.3% of the popular vote which was a much better showing for the party compared to 1840.

-Be sure to come back for the next Presidential Election, as will be talking about the Election of 1848, but if you are interested in learning more about U.S. political history on this site be sure to follow Lace ‘Em Up on Twitter @laceemupoffice you can follow me also on Twitter @hakeemfullerton and I’ll see you in the next article.
+Be sure to follow Lace ‘Em Up on Twitter @laceemupoffice and you can follow me also on Twitter @hakeemfullerton and I’ll see you in the next article.

 Leave a Reply